floatrx/floatrx/README.md

 I started my career as a web designer back in 2010, building strong UI/UX foundations that I still carry into every line of code.
 Since 2014, I've been crafting complex web apps as a frontend developer, with a growing passion for full-stack engineering.

+I'm currently open to new projects and freelance opportunities.
+I also offer consulting and architecture audits to help improve performance, code quality, and scalability — especially within the React ecosystem.

 - 🔭 Currently focused on my own pet projects
 - 🌱 Learning Node.js and exploring full-stack architecture
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/floatrx/)

 ### My core skills